Cigar Mold and Cigar Plume – JR University

 Since plume never appears on the foot of the cigar, anything you find there is mold.
 Any mold on the foot usually means the cigar is too infested with the fungus to save and should be discarded.

 Mold tends to grow in humidors with a relative humidity of 70% or higher, so keep your level below that and your chances of infestation will be reduced.
 Similarly, rotating your stock regularly can lessen the potential for mold growth.

 Once mold has taken over your humidor, you will need to do a thorough cleaning.
 Remove all cigars and place the unharmed sticks in a clean, safe place.
 Brush out the empty humidor and then wipe it down with isopropyl alcohol.
 Allow the humidor to dry completely and air out for at least 24 hours.
 Re-humidify the humidor and allow it to reach the optimal level of humidity before re-inserting the cigars.

 Check your hygrometer frequently and make sure humidity levels don’t get too high.
-Also, inspect all cigars regularly to make sure the mold had not returned.
-Use only distilled water or a solution of propylene glycol in your humidifier because tap water may contain mold spores or bacteria that have the potential re-infect your entire collection.
+Also, inspect all cigars regularly to make sure the mold has not returned.
+Use only distilled water or a solution of propylene glycol in your humidifier because tap water may contain mold spores or bacteria that have the potential to re-infect your entire collection.

 Mold can decimate your entire stock of expensive premium cigars, so it’s worth the time and trouble to keep it away.
 Take these tips into consideration and you’ll have crisp, healthy cigars ready for any occasion!